janlelis/unicode-emoji/README.md

 string.scan(Unicode::Emoji::REGEX) # => ["😴", "▶️", "🛌🏽", "🇵🇹", "🏴󠁧󠁢󠁳󠁣󠁴󠁿", "2️⃣", "🤾🏽‍♀️"]
 ```

-There are multiple levels of Emoji detection:
+Depending on your exact usecase, you can choose between multiple levels of Emoji detection:

 ### Main Regexes